ClusterHQ/volume-plugins-demo/README_UCP.md

 6787fc5a1ef8        redis:latest                     "docker-entrypoint.sh"   About an hour ago   Up 25 seconds       6379/tcp                   node2/app_redis_1
 ```

-13. Delete the app and restart it.
+7. Delete the app and remove the containers.
 ```
 docker-compose -f docker-compose-node2.yml stop docker-compose -f docker-compose-node2.yml rm -f
 ```

-14. Redeploy the app on `node1`.
+8. Redeploy the app on `node1`.

 Bring up the app
 ```